David Pegg: Legacy

 Pegg's sister, Irene Beevers, contributed to a 1998 ITV documentary, The Busby Babes: End of a Dream, which commemorated the 40th anniversary of the tragedy.
 She, Pegg's brother and Pegg's other sister, Doreen Robinson (who now lives in Australia) visited the scene of the Munich air crash in September 2005, on what would have been his 70th birthday, to pay tribute to their brother.

 Personal life

-He was born in Highfields near Doncaster in the West Riding of Yorkshire, in September 1935, one of three children born to miner William Pegg and his wife Jessie.
+He was born in Highfields, a village located in Doncaster, South Yorkshire, in September 1935, one of three children born to miner William Pegg and his wife Jessie.
 His father also played amateur football to a high standard during the 1930s, winning a number of trophies with local football teams.

 Aged 22 when he died, he was one of the youngest of the 23 who died at Munich.
 He was buried in the nearby Redhouse Cemetery.
 A memorial chair was dedicated in his memory at St. George's Church in Highfields and when that church was closed the chair was moved to All Saints' Church in Woodlands which now serves both villages.

 He was also outlived by both of his parents, though they have both since died; his father died in 1980 and his mother in 2006.
 They are both buried alongside him.